CallMeKur0/Move-and-Copy-File/README.md

--Move and Copy Files with File Extension
+-Move and Copy Multiple Files with Different Extensionsons